 Membership at this time was 236 but 28 were delinquent members.
 The 236 included 41 courtesy members and 28 life members.

 Boardwalk progress in the Fall: In September, following the Request for Proposal, MPRB has chosen the Cuningham Group to do the design and engineering work for the project.
-Design development along with community meetings is scheduled for Sept and Oct.
+Design development along with community meetings is scheduled for Sept. and Oct.
 2013.
 Permitting and bidding is scheduled for Nov. through Jan.
 2014 with first phase construction to be done before spring in 2014.
-The Friends have deposited $25,000 with the Park Board as our phase one commitment to this project
+The Friends deposited $25,000 with the Park Board as the phase one commitment to this project.

 The first planning meeting for boardwalk design was held on Oct.
 1st at Park Board headquarters with members of the Cuningham Group design team, Park Board planning staff, the Garden Curator and members of The Friends Planning Committee (Pam Weiner, Steve Pundt, Gary Bebeau) in attendance.
 Members of the Planning Committee met at the Garden on Oct.
 29th with Curator Susan Wilkins to review the proposed design of the boardwalk, width, height, and ideas for the Bridge Area.

 An Open house and public comment meeting occurred on Nov.
 21st for public review of the design thus far.
 The meeting was at the Wirth Park Pavilion, 3275 Glenwood Ave.
 No., Golden Valley, MN 6:30 to 7:30 PM.
-In December People for Parks has setup a $12,500 matching grant for the Cary George Wetland Project - to be reached by Aug.
+In December People for Parks put up a $12,500 matching grant for the Friends for the Cary George Wetland Project - to be reached by Aug.
 2014.

 The Friends Invasive Plants Action Group scheduled three sessions in September and October to remove Buckthorn in the preservation zone around the Garden.
 [Photos on this page]